OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 Runbooks were introduced in **Octopus 2019.11**

 A deployment is only one phase in the life of an application.
 There are typically many other tasks which are performed to keep an application operating.
-A large part of DevOps is running operations separate from deploying applications, and this is where Runbooks come into play.
+A large part of DevOps is running operations separate from deploying applications, and this is where runbooks come into play.

 Runbooks can be used to automate routine maintenance and emergency operations tasks like infrastructure provisioning, database management, and website failover and restoration.